kalisio/Leaflet.DonutCluster/README.md

         // The value to be displayed in the donut legend text on mouse hover
         // Could be `percentage` or `value` (defaults).
         legendContent: 'value',
+        // Set this to true to avoid displaying legend on mouse over
+        hideLegend: true,
         // Function used to format value numbers for display
         // Possible types are `count`, `percentage` or `value` and can help to use different formattings
         format: (value, type) => value.toFixed(0),
+        // Function used to customize legend output
         getLegend: (title, color, percentage, value) => `<span>${title}:&nbsp;${percentage}%</span>` }
 )